microsoft/vscode-docs/docs/intelligentapps/models.md

 ## Select a model for testing

-Once you find the model of interest, you can test run this model for chat completeions in the playground.
+You can test run each of the models in the playground for chat completions.

 On each model card, there are several options:
 - **Try in Playground** link that can load selected model in playground for test without model downloading.